malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

-free to activated diffusion in simulations of atomic systems [@Barrat1991;@Wahnstrom1991] where the motions change from many small random motions at high temperatures to a large motions from one site to another at low temperatures, often involved correlated motions of particles.
+free to activated diffusion in simulations of atomic systems [@Barrat1991;@Wahnstrom1991] where the motions change from many small random motions at high temperatures to a large motions from one site to another at low temperatures, often involve correlated motions of particles.

 ![A representation of the potential energy landscape for a liquid.
 The entire configuration moves between the low energy states